Jack Fisher: Baseball career

 Tommy John described Fisher as "a good, not great, journeyman pitcher...He could give you 200 to 250 innings, and pitch around .500 ball."

 Career statistics

-In an eleven-season major league career, Fisher posted a 86–139 record with 1,017 strikeouts and a 4.06 ERA in 1,975.2 innings pitched, including 9 shutouts and 62 complete games.
+In an eleven-season major league career, Fisher posted an 86–139 record with 1,017 strikeouts and a 4.06 ERA in 1,975.2 innings pitched, including 9 shutouts and 62 complete games.
 He had a batting average of .125 in 594 at bats with one home run, hit against Bobby Locke of the Cleveland Indians on August 7, 1960.

 Later life

 Following his retirement from baseball, Fisher settled in Easton, Pennsylvania, where he lives five blocks from former world heavyweight boxing champion Larry Holmes.
 He once owned Fat Jack's, an Easton sports bar he sold in 1998.
-Fisher was inducted into the Academy of Richmond County (his high school) Hall of Fame in October 2017.
+Fisher was inducted into the Richmond Academy (his high school) Hall of Fame in October 2017.
 ARC won seven consecutive state championships from 1951 to 1957.
 Fisher played on four of those teams.
 Jack Fisher Way on the school's campus is named for him.